legit92/Ecommerce_website/README.md

 - Learned how to use the mongodb database and connect it with our server code.
 - Learned to use jsonWebTokens for authentications.
 - And finally learned to effectively handle the errors.
+---
+## Milestone 4: Project Overview -

+In this milestone we learned the following things -

+Key learnings -

+- We learned how to use mongoose schema
+- We learned how to install and use multer
+- We learned password hashing using bcrypt
+- And lastly we learned about usage of jsonWebTokens for authentication.
+---
+## Milestone 5: Project Overview -

+In this milestone we learned the following things -

+Key learnings -

+- We have created Signup page.
+- We have also implemented multer features